 Known as the melting pot of the world, North America is an adventurers’ paradise.
 From camping in the Canadian Rockies to exploring the Aztec ruins in Mexico, there are endless places for you to discover.
 The US holds fifty states, a district, and numerous territories.
-Countries in Central America include Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Panama, which reside in North America, and not South America as some people perceive.
+Countries in Central America include Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Panama.

 Nomading by North American Country

 North America is much more diverse in its terrain and its cultures than one might expect.
 There are loads of islands in the Caribbean that lie with the North American continent.
 Let’s look at some of the most popular places to visit.

 From New York to California, and Alaska to Hawaii, the United States is a big place to visit.
 There are fifty states in America, with each and every one of them offering something special.
 Explore different cultures and a myriad of geography, including sandy beaches and snow-capped peaks.

 Welcome to North America!

 North America is comprised of a diverse spread of 23 countries that span from the Arctic Circle to the Tropic of Cancer.
 Stereotypes bleed into each country with labels like “polite” Canadians or “loud” Americans.
 Yet, it is the concept of a “melting pot” that makes North America unique.

 True North America is hidden in the nooks and crannies where cultures from all over the globe are shared.
 In addition, the stunning backdrop that nature provides really does make North America an all-encompassing destination.

 History can get a bit muddled in North America because there are frequent debates on who “discovered” the land.
 Indigenous people have inhabited the continent for at least 15,000 years.
 This includes Inuit tribes in the far north, Native Americans in the midsection, and Mesoamerican civilizations, like the Mayan people, in the south.